kagiko/vaultwarden-wiki/Enabling-Mobile-Client-push-notification.md

 💡 Unless you're using a freshly installed Bitwarden app, push notifications will not work with the mobile app straight away.
 You have to reinstall the app and login again to your Vaultwarden account to make the push notifications work.

+💡 Push notifications will only work on Bitwarden app installed from the official mobile stores (App Store, Google Play Store) or when using alternative clients for the Google Play Store (such as Aurora Store).
+Push notifications **will not work** on Bitwarden installed from F-Droid, NeoStore or alternative stores.

 💡Data Region EU is currently not supported by Vaultwarden push.
 If you requested an INSTALLATION_ID and -KEY for Data Region EU, you need to request a new one for the US Data Region and use those in your Vaultwarden config to successfully enable push.